DanMorriss/highlights/README.md

 - As a site owner I want the site to be secure so I can use it safely and securely.
 - As a site owner I want a 404 page so users know when they have tried to access a page that does not exist.
 - As a user I want messages feedback messages to be shown when I create, update or delete a highlight or comment so that I can see if I am using the site correctly.

+Features to add once MVP is created
+- Location data

 ### 2. Scope